Gun attack on Turkish editor outside court during his trial for exposing Turkey-Syria weapons convoy

 The journalists’ arrests and trial prompted numerous protests across Turkey.

-Posted by Jim W. Dean, Managing Editor on September 25, 2016, With 3184 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on September 25, 2016, With 3189 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.